joedono/joedono.github.io/_ffxiv/tutorial-red-mage.md

 4. Maybe get one of the `...
 Ready` buffs
 5. Repeat

-Which actual spells you cast will depend on your procs and where you are on the Balance Gauge.

 ### Short Cast Spells
 1. `Jolt`/`Jolt II`
 2. `Verthunder`